SyncProxy/sync-client/README.md

 Set to false if application creates and upgrades database schema by itself.
 default: "true"

+**physicalSchemaReadDelay**
+Delay after which, if no sync schema was found, the sync client will try to read the schema from the physical data store (if this is relevant to the type of database).
+If set to "0", the schema is not read from the physical data store.
+default: "5000"

 **autoInit**
 values: "true", "false"
 If true, sync client will be started automatically.
 If false, sync client should be created by calling SyncClient.initClient(params)